sin2san/Laravel-s3-audio-upload/README.md

-<h3>A Simple Laravel application for S3 Video Upload</h3>
+<h3>A Simple Laravel application for S3 Audio Upload</h3>

-<p>An authenticated user can upload video, where admin can manage users & videos.
-Videos will be stored in S3.<br />
+<p>An authenticated user can upload audio, where admin can manage users & audios.
+Audios will be stored in S3.<br />
-Also user can rate videos.</p>
+Also user can rate audios.</p>
 <Strong>To Install The System Follow The Below Instructions</strong><br>
 <ul>
 <li>Clone repository to local machine.</li>